oNxZero/Moonlight/README.md

 ./install.sh
 ```

-**Note:** You must **REBOOT** after installing.
+**Note:** You must **Log Out** after installing.
 The script creates a new hardware permission rule so you don't have to run the app as root.

 ---